Amir-Latif/EBankingSystem/frontend/ApiDocs/ItentityAPIs.md

 Status Code 200 successful
-status code 406: the user is already registered
+status code 406: the user is already registered status code 400: with body containing an object of the errors

 - After registering, the customer receives an email to verify his mail before loging
 <!-- #endregion -->